 He added, “(Toys) are zero risk and I think it feels good to be doing something.”

 Though teaching gun safety can be an arduous task, experts agree that it is a necessity.
 A study published in October 2017 in the journal Pediatrics reported that an average of 5,790 children in the U.S. are seen in the emergency room every year for gun-related injuries.
 Around 21-percent of those are unintentional.
 The study also revealed that on average 1,297 children die each year from gun-related injuries, making guns the third leading cause of death in American children.
+Better gun detection might aid to reducing these figures but as it stands action needs to be taken and experts don’t agree on how to tackle the issue.

 The gun industry has been a proponent of gun education initiatives, encouraging safe weapon storage and handling while also offering resources to help parents teach gun safety.
 Pincus, alongside other instructors and educators, say parents should par down gun safety briefings to appropriate age levels ensuring that children know what to do if they come into contact with a firearm.